The Indian government has delivered its final budget for fiscal year 2020, which ends in March 2020.

-For businesses, a plan to cut the corporate tax rate from 30% to 25% for Indian firms with annual revenues lower than 4 billion rupees (US$58,000) looks to benefit smaller domestic companies, which make up the bulk of the market.
+For businesses, a plan to cut the corporate tax rate from 30% to 25% for Indian firms with annual revenues lower than 4 billion rupees (US$58 million) looks to benefit smaller domestic companies, which make up the bulk of the market.
 There are tax incentives and exemptions for larger companies as well.

 Improving Ease of Doing Business in India

 There are also continuous efforts to improve the ease of doing business in India.
 There are direct and indirect tax incentives to attract high-tech manufacturing in products such as electronic chip manufacturing, laptops, computer servers, among others, in a move towards Digital India—the government’s initiative to improve online infrastructure and internet access across the country.
 The government also proposed relaxation in foreign direct investment norms for sectors such as aviation, media, and insurance to attract more overseas investment.
 There are also efforts to simplify labor laws, a meaningful positive as this could result in a more flexible labor market and alleviate concerns from foreign investors (labor laws have traditionally been one of the key hurdles for foreign investment in the past).